-Enjoy a week on the Dalmatian Coast, island hopping to many of Croatia’s favorites, including Hvar, Korcula and Vis, along with lesser-known spots like Lastovo and Solta.
+Enjoy a week on your own private vessel with up to 12 guests exploring the Dalmatian Coast.
+Island hop to many of Croatia’s favorites, including Hvar, Korcula and Vis, along with lesser-known spots like Lastovo and Solta.
 You’ll be away from the crowds, experiencing some of the best the country has to offer while enjoying the freedom of sailing.
 Soak up the Mediterranean sun, look forward to refreshing dips in the enticing, crystal-clear sea and relaxing on beautiful beaches.
 In between you’ll be able to fuel your journey with mouthwatering authentic Dalmatian fare, include fresh-caught seafood and local wine.

 At a Glance

-- Explore enchanting medieval cities and charming fishing villages
+- Explore enchanting medieval cities, stunning secluded bays and charming fishing villages

 - Island hop through some of Dalmatia’s top islands like Vis, Korcula and Hvar

 - Enjoy stops for swimming the crystal-clear blue waters of the Adriatic and while anchored in secluded bays

 - Sample authentic, traditional cuisine and fine local wines with breakfast and lunch served on board (subject to food packages booked as part of the charter)